Newspapers – Part 2

 “We’ve had all we can take from the Gestapo,” the spokesman, or spokeswoman, continued.
 “We’re putting our foot down once and for all.”
 The foot wore a spiked heel.
 According to reports, the Stonewall Inn, a two-story structure with a sand painted brick and opaque glass facade, was a mecca for the homosexual element in the village who wanted nothing but a private little place where they could congregate, drink, dance and do whatever little girls do when they get together.”

-Tensions between New York City police and gay residents of Greenwich Village erupted into more protests the next evening, and again several nights later.
-Within weeks, Village residents quickly organized into activist groups to concentrate efforts on establishing places for queer folk to be open about their sexual orientation without fear of being arrested.
+The tension between the New York City police and the LGBTQ community erupted into more protests the next evening, and again several nights later.
+Within weeks, Village residents quickly organized into activist groups to concentrate efforts on establishing places for queer folk to be open about their sexual orientation without fear of persecution.

-A year later, on June 28, 1970, the first gay pride marches took place in New York, Los Angeles, San Francisco and Chicago were organized by the Gay Liberation Front commemorating the anniversary of the riots.
-With this spark, LGBTQ found its identity as a community and created newspapers, magazines, health clinics, churches, specialized businesses.
-Today, Gay Pride events are held annually throughout the world toward the end of June to mark the Stonewall riots.
+A year later, on June 28, 1970, the first gay pride marches were organized by the Gay Liberation Front in New York, Los Angeles, San Francisco, and Chicago, commemorating the Stonewall Riots.
+This pivotal moment marked the birth of LGBTQ identity as a cohesive community.
+It spurred the establishment of newspapers, magazines, health clinics, churches, and specialized businesses.
+Today, annual Gay Pride events worldwide in late June honor the Stonewall riots, celebrating progress while acknowledging the ongoing fight for liberation.